spiral-lang/spiral/README.md

 /// this line of code `functor euro(x: dollar) => x->number * 1.1` as an #iso morphism between dollar and euro,
 /// the operation `*` has an inverse operator `/` that does not lose information in the category of `#rational numbers`.

-/// due that you specified that there is an #iso morphism between dollar and bitcoin,
-///  the compiler just #inferred the isomorphism between euro and bitcoin

 ```

 ### types are propagated